Functoriality of toric coherent-constructible correspondence: Introduction

-In this paper we extend the result of \cite{kuw16} into a larger class of toric stacks.
+In this paper we extend the result of \cite{kuw16} to a larger class of toric stacks.
 Namely, we mean a quotient stack $[X_\Sigma/G]$ for a diagonalizable group $G$ acting on $X_{\Sigma}$ via a morphism $G\rightarrow T$, see Sec.\ref{torstk}.
 By applying (de-)equivariantization formalism, we construct a cover $T_\beta$ of $\sM_\RR/\sM$ and prove See Thm.\ref{main_thm_cat}.

 This equivalence allows us to compare the six-functor formalism on both sides.
-One of the key results is Thm.\ref{lftr}, which states that the exceptional pullback of toric stacks corresponds to $\1_{\Sigma,\beta}\star\phi_{T!}(-)$, where $\1_{\Sigma,\beta}$ is the convolutional unit of $\Sh_{\Lambda_\beta}(T_\beta)$ and $\phi_T$ is the corresponding map between $T_\beta$'s, which is a generalization of \cite[Thm.
+In Thm.\ref{adj_of_inc} and Cor.\ref{exc_funs}, we express the comparison with left and right adjoints of the inclusion $\iota:\Sh_{\Lambda}(T_\beta)\rightarrow\Sh(T_\beta)$, which were studied in \cite{WrpShv}.
+This result leads to Thm.\ref{lftr}, which states that the exceptional pullback of toric stacks corresponds to $\1_{\Sigma,\beta}\star\phi_{T!}(-)$, where $\1_{\Sigma,\beta}$ is the convolutional unit of $\Sh_{\Lambda_\beta}(T_\beta)$ and $\phi_T$ is the induced map between $T_\beta$'s, generalizing \cite[Thm.
 3.8]{FLTZ}.
-In Thm.\ref{adj_of_inc} and Cor.\ref{exc_funs}, we express the comparisons with left and right adjoints of the inclusion $\iota:\Sh_{\Lambda}(-)\rightarrow\Sh(-)$, which were studied in \cite{WrpShv}.
+In Thm.\ref{r_fct}, we deduce that $(\phi^!)^\R$ corresponds to $\phi_T^!$ under a weakly semistable condition.

-As a consequence, we investigate the functors for an inclusion of a closed orbit, see Sec.\ref{closedorbits}.
+As a consequence, we investigate the functors associated to the inclusion of an orbit closure, see Sec.\ref{closedorbits}.
 Besides, the restriction functor $i^!$ was calculated as a different formula in \cite{shende-gammage} for a smooth fan.
-It remains unknown why the constructions are equivalent.
+It remains unknown why these constructions are equivalent.